pagopa/example-good-repo-packages/README.md

 - anyone in PagoPA GitHub Organization has `write` permission on this repository

 Attack scenario:
-- an internal user with `write` permission create a Pull Request to get `UNSECURE_SECRET` value (example Pull Request https://github.com/pagopa/example-bad-repo-secrets/pull/1)
+- a user with `write` permission create a Pull Request to get `UNSECURE_SECRET` value (example Pull Request https://github.com/pagopa/example-bad-repo-secrets/pull/1)

 ## How to configure the GitHub Secrets safetly?